pfriars14/Building-an-Educational-Automated-Mechatronics-Based-Sorting-System/README.md

 This github site details project CAD files, videos, Arduino code, and a bill of materials.

 NOTE: For the CAD section, "Ben Updated Design" is the final assembly, the rest of the files are parts which just need to be in the path in order to load.
-There is also another folder which just as a .step file for viewing the assembly.
+There is also another folder which just as a .step and .sldprt file for viewing the assembly surface geomtry.